bagarozzi/minikube-examples/minikube/simple-ingress/readme.md

 Then we will create an ingress resource that will expose the service to the outside world on port 80.
 The host is ```www.example.com```.

 ## Explanation
+In this example a Pod is created hosting a simple nginx web server.
+The Pod is exposed to the rest of the cluster through a service of type ```ClusterIP```.
+This service is then exposed to the outside world through an Ingress resource.
+The Ingress resource is configured to route traffic to the service based on the host header.

 ## Deployment of the service
 To deploy the service we apply the configuration and then open the minikube tunnel to expose the service on ```127.0.0.1```.